 Kao Niaw Ping Kai Restaurant

-Kao Niaw Ping Kai Restaurant is located on one of the least inviting stretches of Budapest, the multi-lane Rákóczi Road, where the constant stream of car traffic has all but cleared the area of pedestrians.
+Kao Niaw Ping Kai Restaurant is located on one of the least inviting stretches of Budapest, the multi-lane Rákóczi út, where the constant stream of car traffic has all but cleared the area of pedestrians.
 But don't despair.
 A downtown bus (take #5, #7, #110, #112, or #178) will drop you right outside the restaurant so you won't need to inhale any exhaust fumes.

 Inside, you'll find one of the top casual Thai restaurants of Budapest.
-The Thai-Laotian owner-couple duo serves a pan-Thai fare, featuring curries, stir-fries, and coconut soups.
-There's also a section dedicated to spicy dishes from Isan, the northeastern region of Thailand bordering Laos.
-The interior fittings are a notch above takeout decor so a laid-back date night wouldn't seem out of place here.
+The Thai-Laotian owner-couple duo serves a pan-Thai fare, featuring curries, stir-fries – pad see ew, pad thai, drunken noodles – and coconut soups.
+A section of the menu is dedicated to spicy dishes from Isan, the northeastern region of Thailand bordering Laos.
+The interior fittings are a notch above takeout decor so a laid-back date night wouldn't be out of place here.